zooniverse/notes-from-nature-field-book/README.md

 ## Deployment

+Deployment is handled by Github Action.
+Both staging and production deployment can be run ad hoc in the actions tab as needed if you have the appropriate permissions on the repository.

 ### Staging

-On merge to master, a Github Action is triggered to deploy to staging found at `https://field-book-preview.notesfromnature.org`
+On merge to master, a Github Action is triggered to deploy to staging found at `https://field-book-preview.notesfromnature.org`.

 ### Production

 Production deployments are triggered by an update to which commit the `production-release` tag is pointed to.
-This tag should be updated via chat ops and then a Github Action will run that builds and uploads the files to our cloud provider.
+This tag should be updated via chat ops and then a Github Action will run that builds and uploads the files to our cloud provider found at `https://field-book-preview.notesfromnature.org/`.

 ## Notes